mani49sh/pivotrics-dsa-assessment/README.md

 - Problem statements provided by Pivotrics
 - Solutions implemented following industry best practices
-- Optimized for both time and space complexity

 ---

 **Note:** All solutions accept user input dynamically and do not use hardcoded values.
 Each problem can be run independently without dependencies on other files.